Frequently Asked Questions

 12. What day will my manuscript be critiqued?

-Some faculty members will tell you the "order" of manuscripts to be workshopped.
-Some will wait until the first day of workshops to announce an order.
+Some faculty members will tell the coordinator the "order" of manuscripts to be workshopped in advance.
+As soon as such a message is received it will be forwarded to you and the other writers in your workshop.
+Some faculty will wait until the first day of workshops to announce an order.
 It is best to be prepared to discuss any manuscript on the first day.